ahsnl-py/niblr-terra-infra-gcp/cloud-workflows/README.md

 ## Cost Optimization

-- Use weekend scheduling to automatically start services only when needed (Saturday 7 AM - Sunday 7 PM)
+- Use weekend scheduling to automatically start services only when needed (Saturday 7 AM - Saturday 10 PM)
 - Services will be stopped during weekdays to save costs
+- IP updates are scheduled to ensure services can communicate properly
 - Monitor workflow execution costs in Cloud Console
 - Consider using Cloud Functions for simpler use cases if cost is a concern